rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 ### Pull Requests

+NOTE: Before RDK accepts your code into the project you must sign the RDK Contributor License Agreement (CLA).

 The process described here has several goals:

-- Maintain `@lightningjs/ui`'s quality
+- Maintain `@lightningjs/ui-components`'s quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible `@lightningjs/ui`
+- Engage the community in working toward the best possible `@lightningjs/ui-components`
-- Enable a sustainable system for `@lightningjs/ui` maintainers to review contributions
+- Enable a sustainable system for `@lightningjs/ui-components` maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: